ibm-cloud-docs/containers/getting-started.md

 2. Give your cluster a unique name.

 3. Click **Create Cluster**.
-A worker pool is created that contains 1 worker node.
+A worker pool is created that contains one worker node.
 The worker node can take a few minutes to provision, but you can see the progress in the **Worker nodes** tab.
 When the status reaches `Ready` you can start working with your cluster!

 <br>